schim-app/schim/docs/developer/model/index.rst

 Object
 ======

-All objects are derived from the base class :ref:`Object`.
+All objects are derived from the base class Object.

 .. doxygenclass:: Object
    :protected-members: